FE8Dev/FE8RProject/FE8_arsenals.md

 * Blademaster(from Chief)

 ## Lance
 1-2 range heavy lance that uses both Strength and Constitution for damage.
 It inflicts Rock Punctures.
 Gains +3 range in enemy phase.

-*Should be effective against Flying and Seared enemies*
+From its second version onwards, it's effective against Flying and Seared enemies.

 ### Access
 * Gladiator(from Chief)